JomanaMahmoud/Attack-On-Titan-Utopia/CONTRIBUTING.md

 ---

 We’re excited to see your contributions and help make **Attack On Titan: Utopia** even better!
-If you have any questions or need assistance, don't hesitate to reach out to the project owners at [yehiarasheed@gmail.com](mailto:yehiarasheed@gmail.com).
+If you have any questions or need assistance, don't hesitate to reach out to the project maintainers at [yehiarasheed@gmail.com](mailto:yehiarasheed@gmail.com).
 Happy coding!